claudioc/jingo/README.md

 The aim of this wiki engine is to provide an easy way to create a centralized documentation area for people used to work with **git** and **markdown**.
 It should fit well into a development team without the burden to have to learn a complex and usually overkill application.

-Jingo is very much inspired by (and compatible with) the github own wiki system [Gollum](https://github.com/gollum/gollum), but it tries to be more a stand-alone and complete system than gollum is.
+Jingo is very much inspired by (and format-compatible with) the github own wiki system [Gollum](https://github.com/gollum/gollum), but it tries to be more a stand-alone and complete system than Gollum is.

 Think of jingo as "the github wiki, without github but with more features".
 "Jingo" means "Jingo is not Gollum" for more than one reason.